Hahnheim: Coat of arms

-The municipality's arms might be described thus: Per fess gules and argent, a cock repassant counterchanged.
+The municipality's arms might be described as thus: Per fess gules and argent, a cock repassant counterchanged.

 Culture and sightseeing

 Jewish graveyard

 In the countryside towards Köngernheim on the highway going towards Bundesstraße 420 is an old Jewish graveyard.

 Biotopes

 In the countryside, especially along the Selz and on the former Alzey–Bodenheim railway right-of-way – the “Amiche” – several biotopes have been established.

 Economy and infrastructure

 Transport

 The municipality is crossed by the L 432 state road.
 Bundesstraße 420 lies 2 km to the south.
 The A 60 and A 63 autobahns can be reached by car in 20 and 10 minutes respectively.